-Live Nation (Music) UK Limited is a private limited company registered in England and Wales with registered offices at 2nd Floor, Regent Arcade House, 19-25 Argyll Street, London, W1F 7TS.
+Live Nation (Music) UK Limited is a private limited company registered in England and Wales with registered offices at 30 St. John Street, London, England, EC1M 4AY.

 We are continuously working to minimise the risk of modern slavery and human trafficking across our whole operation.
-Our Anti-Slavery Policy reflects this dedication and a copy of the policy can be found on our website.
+Our Anti-Slavery Policy reflects this dedication and a copy of the policy can be found here.